 - Squeeze the juice from the limes and orange (you may need 1 ½ to 2 limes depending on how juicy they are.
 Add the lime and orange juice to the vegetable mixture followed by the vinegar, chipotle peppers, adobo and honey.

 - Blend until smooth.
 Chipotle marinade can be made ahead of time.
 Keep it refrigerated for up to 10 days in a sealed glass jar.

 FOR THE CHICKEN

-- Trim any excess skin from the chicken and transfer to a large Zip Top container.
+- Trim any excess skin from the chicken and transfer it to a large container to marinate.

-TO BAKE CHIPOTLE CHICKEN THIGHS IN THE OVEN:
+TO BAKE THE CHIPOTLE CHICKEN THIGHS IN THE OVEN: